aussig/EDMC-Plugin-Registry/docs/CONTRIBUTING.md

 We encourage users to review open PRs for new plugins, or updates to existing plugins and provide feedback as to if the plugins are working as intended.
 We also welcome reports of listed plugins not working anymore.
 While we encourage reporters to work with plugin developers, we also accept reports of plugins failing to work properly if the developers are not able to be contacted.

+We occasionally may recruit more people to be valid approvers for new plugins or plugin updates.
+Generally, we will try and recruit volunteers from established plugin developers.